StevenTammen/bibledocs.org/content/ministry-progress-summaries/2023/through-10-16-23/_index.md

 ### BibleDriven, Jordan Bomberger's online ministry, is now live! {#bibledriven-jordan-bomberger-s-online-ministry-is-now-live}

 In my last update, I had mentioned that I was helping my close friend, roommate, and fellow Bible teacher set up his ministry website, and that that would be my primary focus for at least for a while.
-(Which it was---a couple weeks at least).
+(Which it was—a couple weeks at least).

 Well, I am pleased to report that his launch went smoothly, and his [ministry website is now live](https://www.bibledriven.org/)!
 Jordan, in fact, probably has a good bit more written content than myself at present, and his website should serve as an excellent supplement to [Ichthys](https://ichthys.com/), [Bible Academy](https://www.youtube.com/channel/UCkp-J7VPT7NcwmuiNfD2fkg), and this ministry here at BibleDocs.